Have you heard about the benefits of probiotic skincare for acne?

 The next step is the Marie Veronique Probiotic Mist.
 This stuff is life changing!
 The probiotics go to work on your skin to restore the pH balance and microbiome.
 Spray a few pumps onto your face and let it dry.

 I usually keep it simple and stick to just these probiotics in my morning routine for a few days out of the week.
-When my skin feels balanced then I go and add a Vitamin C serum or my personalized Atolla serum after using the probiotic mist.
+When my skin feels balanced then I go and add a Vitamin C serum after using the probiotic mist.

 Don’t forget to finish your routine with sunscreen!

-If you want to learn how to make your own probiotic spray at home, I recently posted an article detailing how!
+If you want to learn how to make your own probiotic spray at home, I recently posted a blog post detailing how!

 As part of an acne clearing routine, you can’t forget to take probiotics internally as well to fight acne.
 Here’s why: